Jefimenko Made Easy: Electromagnetic Fields through Retardation: Retarded Integral as a Solution of the Inhomogeneous Wave Equation

+Answer: Waves are not necessarily sinusoidal.
+In vacuum, waves can be sinusoidal only when the sources, namely, charges or currents, vary sinusoidally.
+This assertion also applies to media, if we treat induced charges or currents in media as secondary sources.

-Now we are ready to prove this theorem.
-We follow Schwartz's proof \cite{schwartz1972principles} (using the $\delta$-function\footnote{Some authors tried to avoid using the $\delta$-function.
-They divided the whole space to be integrated with into two complementary volumes, infinitesimally small ball $V_1$ which contained the observation position and $V_2$ which did not \cite{becker1982electromagnetic} \cite{heald1995classical} \cite{jefimenko2004electromagnetic} \cite{steane2012relativity}, and argued that in $V_1$ the wave equation became the Poisson's equation ($\nabla^2 V \neq 0$).
-We think this approach is less clear and merely reproduces the work done by the $\delta$-function.}) to show that the solution satisfies the equation and the conditions.
-Though he proved the theorem for potentials, the mathematics is similar.
+Now we are ready to prove Theorem \ref{theorem1}.
+We follow Schwartz's proof \cite{schwartz1972principles} (using the $\delta$-function\footnote{Some authors try to avoid using the $\delta$-function.
+They divide the whole space into two complementary volumes, including infinitesimally small ball $V_1$ which contains the source position and $V_2$ which did not \cite{becker1982electromagnetic} \cite{heald1995classical} \cite{jefimenko2004electromagnetic} \cite{steane2012relativity}, and argued that in $V_1$ the wave equation became the Poisson's equation ($\nabla^2 V \neq 0$).
+We think this approach is less clear and merely reproduces the work done by the $\delta$-function.}) to show that the solution satisfies the differential equation and the boundary conditions.
+Although Schwartz proved the corresponding theorem for potentials, the mathematics is similar.

 \begin{proof}

 We demonstrate that Eq. (\ref{eqn:RetardedIntegrals}) satisfies Eq. (\ref{eqn:ihwes}).

 The first term has $\nabla^2[Z]$ which we process as follows,